 A flesh meal might look something like this:

 A leafy green salad topped with cherry tomatoes and goat cheese, followed by a piece of baked fish served with a side of roasted broccoli and cauliflower.
 You could follow this meal with some dark chocolate or goat’s milk ice cream for dessert!

 A nut & seed meal might look something like this:

 A leafy green salad topped with dried cranberries and raw walnuts, followed by a platter of raw hummus served with raw crudités.
 Dessert could be a slice of raw cheesecake, a few raw macaroons, or a couple raw almond butter cups!

 Fresh fruit is best eaten in the mornings, on an empty stomach.
-This is because fruit digests so quickly! (typically within 30 minutes of eating) If you eat fruit after a meal, it will sit in your stomach fermenting, causing gas and bloating.
-Not exactly something you want during a date, right?
+This is because fruit digests so quickly! (typically within 30 minutes of eating) If you eat fruit after a meal, it will sit in your stomach fermenting, causing gas and bloating, and promoting bacterial overgrowth in the body.
 You could also eat fruit as an afternoon snack or post-workout, as long as it’s been 3-4 hours since your last meal.

 *Note: There is a lot of debate over the science behind food combining, without much evidence to back it up.
 (There is little money to be made in this field, which probably accounts for the lack of funded studies.)
 Personally, I think why food combining works for me, and many others, is that it encourages you to make better choices, without feeling restricted.
 When you’re choosing just ONE food category at a time, then filling the rest of your plate with raw and cooked vegetables, you’re bound to be making healthier choices!
 So, despite the lack of scientific evidence, food combining may just work because it encourages the consumption of more whole foods and simpler meals.

 Remember, you can eat ANYTHING you want– just not necessarily all at the same time.